Movatterモバイル変換

 From Wikipedia, the free encyclopedia

-Latin expression meaning 'by law'
+Latin expression meaning 'from law'

 Not to be confused withDejure Foundation ordu jour.